Optimal Patrol of a Perimeter: Introduction

-We consider two scenarios.
-In the first scenario, the patrollers are invisible to the attacker.
-Examples include high-altitude unmanned aerial vehicles and undercover patrol agents.
-In the second scenario, the attacker can hide and see the patrollers going by so as to learn about the patrol pattern and time his attack.
-Examples include ground robots, low-altitude drones, and soldiers in uniform.
-Conventional wisdom would suggest that the attacker can gain advantage by learning about the patrol pattern in real time and use that knowledge to decide when to initiate an attack.
-Somewhat surprisingly, we show that the defender can achieve the same detection probability in both scenarios.
+The patrol game $G(\la, t, p)$ captures the essence of a real-world situation where patrollers can be easily recognized by the attacker, such as ground robots, police cars, and soldiers in uniform.
+In some other situations, patrollers may be invisible to the attacker, such as undercover patrol agents.
+Conventional wisdom would suggest that, by seeing the patrollers, the attacker can gain advantage by learning about the patrol pattern in real time and use that knowledge to improve his chance.
+Somewhat surprisingly, we show that the defender can achieve the same detection probability---whether or not the patrollers are visible---by carefully spreading out the patrollers across time in a probabilistic manner.

 Patrol problems arise in many real-life situations.
 Police officers patrol cities and highways; security guards patrol museums and airport lobbies; soldiers patrol military bases and borders.
 Earlier works focus on allocating police patrol resources among different areas to maximize the overall performance~\citep{Chaiken:1978p5794,Chelst:1978p5733,Larson1972,Olson:1975p5791,szechtman2008models,Portugal20131572}.
 Besides police patrol in urban areas, there are specialized patrol models for rural areas \citep{Birge:1989p5790} and on highways \citep{Lee:1979p5793,Taylor:1985p5797}.
-These earlier works assume that the frequencies of crimes at different locations remain constant and are known to the patrol force.
+These earlier works assume that the frequencies of crimes at different locations are exogenous and known to the patrol force.

-In recent years, there has been a growing interest in taking a game-theoretic approach to study patrol problems. \cite{Alpern:2011} study a patrolling game played on a graph, where one patroller traverses the graph via its edges to detect possible attacks at vertices, while an attacker chooses which vertice to attack to minimize the probability of getting detected. \cite{Lin:2013} extends the work to allow random attack times, and \cite{Lin2014nrl} further accounts for the possibility of overlook. \cite{papadaki2016patrolling} and \cite{alpern2019optimizing} study a similar formulation but focus on the border patrol, while \cite{mcgrath2017robust} consider how to coordinate multiple patrollers.
+In recent years, there has been a growing interest in taking a game-theoretic approach to study patrol problems. \cite{Alpern:2011} study a patrolling game played on a graph, where one patroller traverses the graph via its edges to detect possible attacks at vertices, while an attacker chooses which vertex to attack to minimize the probability of getting detected. \cite{Lin:2013} extends the work to allow random attack times, and \cite{Lin2014nrl} further accounts for the possibility of overlook. \cite{papadaki2016patrolling} and \cite{alpern2019optimizing} study a similar formulation but focus on the border patrol, while \cite{mcgrath2017robust} consider how to coordinate multiple patrollers.
 In these works, the attacker cannot see the patroller.